Gwolle Guestbook is the WordPress guestbook you've just been looking for. Beautiful and easy.

 On the Installation page for this plugin you can see a list of the available filters and actions.
 There are examples available.

 If you need additional hooks, please leave some feedback on the support forum.
 This plugin has some hooks available, but it is in need of more feedback on providing better hooks for real world usecases.

 Sure you can if you want to.
 In my personal opinion however it can be a good thing to keep comments and guestbook entries separated.
 So if you already have a blog with comments, the guestbook entries might get lost in there, and keeping a separate guestbook can be good.
 But if you don't use standard comments, you can just as easily use the comment section for a guestbook.

-19 of 23 support threads in the last two months have been resolved.
+33 of 37 support threads in the last two months have been marked resolved.